 In September 1951, a cooperative agreement was signed between PLC and Emanuel Hospital, in Portland, Oregon, agreeing to establish a program in nursing.
 The clinical education would be at the Emanuel Hospital and its affiliated agencies.

 On September 17, 1958, full accreditation by the State Board of Professional Nurse Registration was granted.
 In April 1959, a consultation visit from the National Nursing Accrediting Service occurred.
 A new program which would allow nursing students to remain on campus for the entire four years was proposed, with full approval being received from the State Board of Professional Nurse Registration in January 1960.
 In June 1960, Pacific Lutheran College became Pacific Lutheran University.
 The Department of Nursing Education became the School of Nursing.
-In 1982, the title of the Director was changed to Dean.
+In 1982, the title of director was changed to dean.

 In 2003, the School of Nursing enrolled its first cohort in the Entry-Level MSN program.
 The program is designed for students with non-nursing baccalaureate degrees to complete the graduate degree in nursing.
 Students progress through an intensive 15-month courseload which qualifies them for the NCLEX-RN licensure examination in Washington State and progress directly into graduate coursework to complete the MSN degree.
 The entire sequence of courses for this generalist program requires 27 months of study to complete.